 Once the Travel Authorization forms have been approved and funding has been secured, we will begin booking hotels, flights, and registrations.
 In many cases, if the College is going to be covering the costs of travel, this can be done with a university purchasing card.
 In rare cases, students will have to cover the costs of travel to be reimbursed later.

 When you are traveling, please be sure to save receipts for any transactions for which you wish to be reimbursed.
-Please reach out to Alexandra to ask questions about what can and cannot be reimbursed later if you are unsure.
+Please reach out to Brenda to ask questions about what can and cannot be reimbursed later if you are unsure.

 The College of Engineering may be able to help with paying for the following expenses in advance.
 Please check with us before spending any of your own money on these expenses.